Thomazella/react-notepad/PROCESS.md

   // 2s setTimeout
 }
 ```
-Reakit's implementation passes `setState` as a parameter, which is called inside `setTimeout` to set the state to `newNote`
+Reakit's implementation passes the `setState` function as a parameter, which is called inside `setTimeout`.
+It adds the new note to two state entries, one for each view, not at the same time.
+This triggers the update.
 Also changed the code to use React Context, to pass less props around.
 I should refactor this later, maybe use promises.